Utopia-Sci-Lab/Male-Elephant-Character-Durability/README.md

 Unless noted otherwise, all code was written by Jodie L. Berezin and Patrick T. Freeman.

-Authors: Caitlin E. O'Connell-Rodwell, Jodie L. Berezin, Colleen Kinzley, Patrick T. Freeman, Monica N. Sandri, Dustin Kieschnick, Mariana Abarca, Virginia Hayssen
+Authors: Caitlin E. O'Connell-Rodwell, Jodie L. Berezin, Colleen Kinzley, Patrick T. Freeman, Monica N. Sandri, Dustin Kieschnick, Timothy C. Rodwell, Mariana Abarca, Virginia Hayssen

 Please address any questions to the corresponding authors, CEO-R (ceoconnell[at]stanford.edu) and JLB (jlberezin[at]gmail.com).

+**These data are for review only and are not to be used or reproduced without express permission from the corresponding authors.
+Thank you for your understanding!**